 Probably the most unique design on our list, the Little Tykes 4-in-1 Trike is extremely versatile and is our pick for the best 4 in 1 trike.
 It doubles as a stroller of sorts.
 It is available in 3 color choices of teal, blue, and pink.
 Little Tykes designed the Perfect Fit trike to grow with your child.
 Little Tikes breaks down how the Perfect Fit works by stages.

 Stage 1 is stroll mode when your child is 9 months or older.
-This is when the parent is in control and push the child along.
+This is when the parent is in control and pushes the child along.
 Stage 2 is pedal time for children 18 months or older where the child learns to pedal.
 Stage 3 is when the child is ready for steer mode.
 This lets the child steer their direction (though the parent still has control to override their movements with the push bar).

 General Thoughts on Tricycles for Children

-For an industry that is heating up with competition, tricycle designers are working round the clock looking for ways on how they are going to make their products the best.
+For an industry that is heating up with the competition, tricycle designers are working round the clock looking for ways on how they are going to make their products the best.
 With new and sophisticated tricycle designs constantly hitting the market, consumers win with the number of choices at their fingertips.

-Another route to go is purchasing a balance bike instead of a trike, and there’s advantages and disadvantages to going either way.
+Another route to go is purchasing a balance bike instead of a trike, and there are advantages and disadvantages to going either way.
 Unlike traditional bikes with hard to reach pedals or wobbly training wheels, tricycles offer one of the safest ways for toddlers to begin developing the skills necessary to balance and ride on two wheels.

-Once a parent is confident that his or her child has mastered those skills and is old enough to move to a two wheeled-cycle, they can being training him or her on a real bicycle.
-In the end, a tricycle is one of the best options in terms of exercise as well as getting kids started on cycling.
+Once a parent is confident that his or her child has mastered those skills and is old enough to move to two wheeled-cycle, they can be training him or her on a real bicycle.
+In the end, a tricycle is one of the best options in terms of exercise as well as getting kids started cycling.

 Top Benefits of Tricycles